 Vegan Chocolate Companies

-There are plenty of companies that make both vegan and non-vegan chocolates.
+There are plenty of companies that make both vegan chocolate and non-vegan varieties.
 But more than a dozen companies churn out only vegan products, and pretty much all of these companies are fair-trade as well.
 Here’s our list.

 - Charm School Chocolates